henry-oberholtzer/basic-js/readme.md

 ## Various Documents from Intro To Programming Week 2

-By Henry Oberholtzer, Christopher Quattrocchi
+By Henry Oberholtzer, Christopher Quattrocchi, Gabriel Tucker

 ## Written In